Ignacio Tiznado-Aitken, Ph.D.

-Postdoctoral fellow – Department of Human Geography
+Assistant Professor – Department of Geography and Planning

-Acting Director – Mobilizing Justice Partnership
+Associate Director – Mobilizing Justice Partnership

 University of Toronto (UofT)